thromwill/CS-3050/redBlackTree/README.txt

 	  before tree traversal
 		Fix: Running the same command again seems to fix this display issue
 	- Problem where input of too large length will cause program to crash
-		Fix: Use a relatively short list of numbers, this program was created to test specific sets of numbers, so the maximum storage alloted can be exceeded
+		Fix: Use a relatively short list of numbers; this program was created to test specific sets of numbers, so maximum array sizes are not particularly large.